-If you participate in the Virginia Sickness and Disability Program (VSDP), you have income protection if you can't work because of a non-work-related or work-related illness or injury; there are eligibility periods for some coverage.
-If you are disabled in the line of duty, you also may be eligible for an enhanced VSDP benefit.
-If you do not participate in VSDP, you are eligible to be considered for VRS disability retirement if you have a non-work-related or work-related disability that prevents you from performing your job and is likely to be permanent.
+If you are a state employee enrolled in the Virginia Sickness and Disability Program (VSDP), you have income protection if you can't work because of a non-work-related or work-related illness or injury' there are eligibility periods for some coverage.
+You also are covered under the VSDP Long-Term Care Plan at no cost to you.

+If you are an employee of a school division or a political subdivision, you are eligible to be considered for disability retirement if you have a non-work-related or work-related disability that prevents you from performing your job and is likely to be permanent.